-In this article, I will show you how to add Watermark in Lightroom.
-Whether we like it or not, watermark photos are an important part of producing and sharing photos online – especially if your photos are the way you earn!
+In this article, I will show you how to add a watermark in Lightroom.
+Watermark photos are an important part of creating and sharing photos online, whether we like it or not—especially if your photos are your source of income!

-Thankfully, Adobe has made it easy to apply watermarks to images in Lightroom, allowing one to not only apply watermark to a single image, but also to apply it to all images during the export process, saving a lot of time and frustration when working with photo groups.
+Thankfully, Adobe has made it easy to apply watermarks to images in Lightroom, allowing one to not only apply watermarks to a single image but also to all images during the export process, saving a lot of time and frustration when working with photo groups.

 About Lightroom Watermark (A Must Read)

 Watermarks will not only make your photos 100 percent cheaper, but they will help you improve your work.
 They are a way of saying “Hey!
 I took this picture! ”

 Lightroom gives you the option to create two types of watermarks: text and drawing.
 The text is complete by adding details such as your name or copyright.
 Drawings allow you to add a logo or another image to your photo.